workmoney-data/auto-update-asana-custom-field-action/README.md

 git push origin main
 ```

+## Using this Github Action from another repo

+_Make sure to allow Github Actions from the respective repo you want this Github Action to operate on._

-Then, from another repo, include a Github Workflow file:
+Include a Github Workflow file in the respective repo:

 .github/workflows/mergie